fikdm/AMS/README.md

 1.Fixing minor error such as deleting item cant be item logged and more..
 2.Data analysis using Chart.js

-#Currently focused on mini project for e-commerce developement...
+#Currently focused on

+1. Interview preperation
+2. Studying laravel and codeigniter frameworks